News

 Has the retail industry focused too much on innovation and too little on modernising its core software landscape?

-Today’s retailers need to be more flexible, serving more contexts and customer segments, more payment methods, more loyalty interactions and more channels than ever before.
-Once they reach a certain level of complexity, fragmented systems can no longer handle this reliably, or only at very high costs, ultimately putting retail companies at risk of no longer being able to meet customer expectations for speed, accuracy and security.
+Modern retail demands far greater flexibility.
+Retailers must serve more contexts and customer segments, support more payment methods, enable more loyalty interactions, and operate across more channels than ever before.
+Once a certain level of complexity is reached, fragmented systems can no longer manage this reliably — or only at unsustainably high costs.
+The result is a growing risk of failing to meet customer expectations around speed, accuracy and security.

-Let’s break this down specifically for the introduction of self-checkouts – in Germany, the number of SCOs has doubled in the last three years.
+Let’s break this down specifically in terms of the introduction of self-checkouts – in Germany, the number of SCOs has doubled in the last three years.

-For all these reasons, the future of self-service checkout is no longer determined solely by hardware, but also by how well item recognition, customer identification, payment logic and loss prevention are integrated into a single, unified system.
+For all these reasons, the future of self-service checkout is no longer determined by hardware alone.
+It depends on how seamlessly item recognition, customer identification, payment logic, and loss prevention are integrated into a single, unified system.

 If you could give just one sentence of advice to all retail representatives visiting EuroShop, what would it be?